cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 IrishGen, it is equally important to be able to search one branch of the tradition or the other.
-Without Named Graphs, as will be discussed shortly, users who only wished to search, for instance, LL would have to contort their searches to narrow their search.
-Otherwise, users would have to wade through the entire graph without respect to the MS tradition.
+Without Named Graphs, as will be discussed shortly, users who only wished to search, for instance, LL would have to contort their searches to narrow them.
+Otherwise, users would have to wade through the entire graph without respect to the MS tradition, which while interesting in its own right, like laying maps on top of each other to see the connection and disjuntions, would distort the tradition and give a false impression.

 # IrishGen and Named Graphs

-As an example of the problem of MS provenance without Named Graphs, take a triple concerning Find mac Cumail from LL,
+As an example of the problem of MS provenance without Named Graphs, take a triple concerning Find mac Cumaill from LL,

 ```turtle
 <#Find>